-Modern lighted eight-court tennis complex located on north campus along Warrior Drive constructed in 2017.
+This modern, lighted, eight-court tennis complex located on north campus along Warrior Drive was constructed in 2017.

 SOCCER FIELD

 The soccer field is located on the College's North Campus next to the women's softball field.
 This facility was completed in the summer of 1999.